July 1936 military uprising in Melilla: 18 July

 In Larache the coup started at two o'clock in the morning of 18 July.
 Several engagements followed in which five assault guards and two rebel officers were killed, but by dawn the town was in the hands of the rebels.
 By mid-morning the only remaining centres of resistance were the High Commissioner's residence and the air force base at Tetuán.

 The rebels threatened to bomb both and after a few hours the defenders surrendered to the Nationalists; all of them were executed, among them the high commissioner and the Major de la Puente Bahamonde – Francisco Franco's cousin.
 The same day, the workers of Tetúan and Melilla attempted a general strike, but were crushed by the insurgent troops.

 Nationalist repression

 On his secret instructions of 30 June for the coup in Morocco, Mola ordered: "to eliminate left-wing elements, communists, anarchists, union members, etc".
 The same day as the rising all the members of trade unions, left-wing parties, Masonic lodges and anyone known to have voted for the Popular Front were arrested.
 On the first night, the Nationalists executed 189 civilians and soldiers.
-On 20 July, the Nationalists opened their first Francoist concentration camp in Melilla.
+On 20 July, the Nationalists opened their first Francoist concentration camp in Melilla..
+There were reports that the entire Jewish population of Melilla was imprisoned in a concentration camp.